ymendel/kometa-config/README.md

 - https://github.com/Kometa-Team/Community-Configs

 TODOs:
-- move over all collections from config.yml to separate files
-  - Movies:
-    - still want these?
-      - studio
-      - universe
-  - TV:
-    - still want these?
-      - network
 - remove default recommendations in libraries (all this is from the libraries manage in Plex)
   - removed a bunch manually
   - Movies: